hriiishav/Recruitify/README.md

 # Recruitify

-Recruitify is a **mini hiring platform** built with React that enables HR teams to manage jobs, candidates, and assessments—all without a real backend.
+Recruitify is a **mini hiring platform** built with NextJS that enables HR teams to manage jobs, candidates, and assessments—all without a real backend.
 The project simulates server-like behavior using **MSW/MirageJS** and persists data locally with **IndexedDB (via Dexie)**.

 ---